bloom-lang/bud/docs/operational.md

 Each iteration of this loop is a *timestep* for that node; each timestep is associated with a monotonically increasing timestamp (which is accessible via the `budtime` method in Bud).
 Timesteps and timestamps are not coordinated across nodes; any such coordination has to be programmed in the Bloom language itself.

-A Bloom timestep has 3 main phases:
+A Bloom timestep has 3 main phases (from left to right):

 1. *setup*: All scratch collections are set to empty.
 Network messages and periodic timer events are received from the runtime and placed into their designated `channel` and `periodic` scratches, respectively, to be read in the rhs of statements.
 Note that a batch of multiple messages/events may be received at once.
 2. *logic*: All Bloom statements for the program are evaluated.
 In programs with recursion through instantaneous merges (`<=`), the statements are repeatedly evaluated until a *fixpoint* is reached: i.e. no new lhs items are derived from any rhs.